Why Quicksilver¶

 The latest version runs on macOS 10.10 or later.
 Previous versions are available for older versions of macOS.

-Installing Quicksilver
+Installing Quicksilver¶

 From the Disc Image (.dmg) file:

-1. Download Quicksilver.
+- Download Quicksilver.

-2. Open the .dmg file and drag Quicksilver to your Applications folder.
+file and drag Quicksilver to your Applications folder. - Unmount the Quicksilver volume and delete the

 Using Homebrew: